abuted/abuted.github.io/essays/typescript.md

 let name: string = "John Doe"; // Type annotation name = 6; // Error: Type 'number' is not assignable to type 'string'
 ```

+In JavaScript, the variable `name` can be reassigned from a string to a number without any errors due to its dynamic typing.
+In TypeScript, the type annotation `:string` enforces that `name` must remain a string, causing an error when trying to assign a number to it, therefore preventing type-related mistakes during development.

 ## From A Software Engineering Perspective